Falling in Love with Gemstones – Let’s Talk Emeralds / Beryl Emerald

 If a green beryl doesn’t have enough of these coloring elements — or the color isn’t intense enough — gemologists will classify it simply as green beryl instead of emerald.
 This can lead to some debate in the gem world about exactly where the emerald category begins and ends.

-Whether perfectly faceted or in a more rustic form, emeralds remain the most popular and prestigious member of the beryl family — a gemstone that continues to fascinate jewelers, collectors, and gem lovers around the world.
+Whether perfectly faceted or in a more rustic form, emeralds remain the most popular and prestigious member of the beryl family — a gemstone that continues to fascinate jewelers, collectors, and gemstone lovers around the world.